wso2/cellery/docs/cellery-syntax.md

 These are names of already deployed cell instances, which will be used to resolve the urls and link with this cell instance.
 As an example, if the stock cell instance name is `stock-app` then the `stockRef.stock_api_url` returns the host name of the running stock cell instance as `http://stock-app--gateway-service:80/stock`.

+# What's Next?
+1. [Developing a Cell](docs/writing-a-cell.md) - step by step explanation on how you could define your own cells.
+2. [Try Samples](https://github.com/wso2-cellery/samples/tree/master) - to play with some sample cells.